dwd31415/tensorflow-diff-eq/docs/index.md

 ``` python3
 eq = diff_eq.DifferentialEquation()
 ```
+!!! warning
+    Partial differential equations are currently not supported (but I am working on it and contributions are always welcome).

 Then you must specify how many quantities will be involved in your differential equation.
 ### Example:
 ``` python3